peterpih/05_RepData_PeerAssessment1/PA1_template.md

 ## What is the average daily activity pattern?

-Create a dataset, interval_result, which is the average steps per time interval
+Create a dataset: interval_result, which is the average steps per time interval.
+Measurements are recorded at 5 mint intervals throughout the day.

 ```r